vvummadi/hugo-website/README.md

 The command builds the website on your machine and makes it available at http://localhost:1313, rebuilding automatically as you edit.
 You can modify the content of the repository and develop your website entirely on your machine.

-### Continuous deployment
+### Deployment via Continuous Integration

-Once your website is ready to be made public, commit your content or template changes and push them to the website repository on GitHub (to the default branch, `main`).
+Once your website is ready to be made public, commit your content and template changes and push them to the website repository on GitHub (to the default branch, `main`).
 It is convenient to use GitHub Desktop for this Git operation.

 On each push, the [GitHub Actions workflow](https://github.com/pmichaillat/hugo-website/actions/workflows/hugo.yml) invokes Hugo to generate the website and deploys the output to [GitHub Pages](https://github.com/pmichaillat/hugo-website/deployments/github-pages).
 During the workflow, Hugo processes your content, templates, and other project files and generates a static website.